Assessing The Pipeline For Alzheimer's Disease (Part I: Anti-Amyloid Antibodies)

 However, I think it is fair to argue that the mere uncertainty over the ability of anti-amyloid therapies to achieve clinical relevance jeopardizes Biogen’s position in the 2020’s.
 All of Biogen’s therapies currently in Phase III trials target amyloid, with aducanumab being the major near-term catalyst for the company.
 (The only other Biogen Phase III candidate is a BACE inhibitor being developed with Eisai (OTCPK:ESALF), which I plan to discuss in a future post).

 I don’t believe that the very tangible risk of failure is priced in to Biogen’s stock price, which currently looks to trend upward amidst strong bullish sentiment.
 It appears that many analysts are evaluating Biogen under the assumption that aducanumab will be approved when this is by no means a given.
-A flop in Phase III would hit Biogen stock hard, especially considering that an aducanumab failure could mean little to no new top line growth for the company throughout better part of the 2020’s.
+A flop in Phase III would hit Biogen stock hard, especially considering that an aducanumab failure could mean little to no new top-line growth for the company throughout better part of the 2020s.
 As an investor focused on developing a portfolio with strong growth prospects in the next decade and beyond, I will likely be avoiding Biogen, especially with the plethora of attractive (and frankly, less risky) alternatives in the pharmaceutical industry.

 I sincerely hope that an effective therapy for Alzheimer’s Disease (anti-amyloid or not) is developed sooner rather than later, but for the time being, I won’t be holding my breath.